Leasing Versus Purchasing an Electric Car

 Thinking about a new electric car, but not sure where to begin?
 We’d suggest you consider whether you want to purchase or lease your new plug-in vehicle.

-Leasing cars is more popular than ever, claiming a record high 27% of all new car deliveries in 2014 according to Edmunds.com.
-Plug-in vehicle leasing is even more prevalent, claiming over half of all deliveries in California (the largest market for vehicles in the US) according to the latest information from the Center for Sustainable Energy’s clean vehicle rebate project consumer survey.
+Leasing cars is more popular than ever, claiming a record high 32% of all new car deliveries in 2018 according to Edmunds.com.
+Plug-in vehicle leasing is even more prevalent, claiming about 36% of recent Vermont electric car registrations as of July 2019.
 There are several benefits to leasing plug-in vehicles:

 - Deals – the federal income tax credits for plug-in vehicle purchases can be rolled into the lease arrangement, greatly simplifying the ability of consumers and businesses to benefit from this program.
 Many automakers also offer additional incentives to further reduce the price for special lease deals.